The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: Introduction

 A group $G$ is said to be \emph{periodic} if every element of $G$ has finite order.
-If there exists $N \in \mathbb{N}$ such that $g^N = \text{Id}$ for every $g \in G$, then $G$ is said to be a periodic group of \emph{bounded exponent}.
-The Burnside problem is a famous question in group theory originally considered by Burnside \cite{Bur} which can be stated as follows:\\
+If there exists $N \in \mathbb{N}$ such that $g^N = id$ for every $g \in G$ (where $id\in G$ denotes the identity element), then $G$ is said to be a periodic group of \emph{bounded exponent}.
+The so called \emph{Burnside problem} is a famous question in group theory originally considered by Burnside in \cite{BurnsideUnsettledQuestion} which can be stated as follows:

-\begin{quest}(Burnside, 1905): Let $G$ be a finitely generated periodic group, is $G$ necessarily finite?, what if $G$ is periodic of bounded exponent? \end{quest}
+\begin{question}[Burnside, 1905] Let $G$ be a finitely generated periodic group.
+Is $G$ necessarily finite?
+And if $G$ is periodic of bounded exponent? \end{question}

-Burnside himself proved in his article \cite{Bur} that if $G$ is a periodic group of bounded exponent which is also linear (i.e. $G \subset GL_n(\C)$), then $G$ must be a finite group.
-In 1911, Schur improved Burnside's result showing that any finitely generated periodic linear group is finite.
-In general, the answer turned out to be no as counterexamples were later discovered by Golod-Schafarevich and Adian-Novikov in the 1950's.
-Since then, many more examples have been constructed by Olshanskii, Ivanov, Grigorchuk, etc. and there is a vast literature on the subject, see \cite{Web}.\\
+Burnside himself proved in his article \cite{BurnsideUnsettledQuestion} that if $G$ is a linear finitely generated periodic group of bounded exponent (\ie $G<\GL_n(\C)$), then $G$ must be finite.
+In 1911, Schur~\cite{SchurGruppenLinearer} improved Burnside's result removing the bounded exponent hypothesis.

+However, in general the answer to Question~\ref{ques:Burnside-general} turned out to be ``no'' as counterexamples were later discovered by Golod-Schafarevich\cite{GolodNilAlg, Golod1ShafaClassField} and Adian-Novikov\cite{NovikovAdjanInfinitePeriodic} in the 1960's.
+Since then, many more examples have been constructed by Olshanskii, Ivanov, Grigorchuk among others, and there is a vast literature on the subject (see for instance \cite{BurnsideWebAnon}).

-``Non-linear" transformation groups like homeomorphism groups, diffeomorphisms groups, volume preserving diffeomorphism groups, groups of symplectomorphisms, etc. are conjectured to have many common features with linear groups (See Fisher's survey \cite{Fis} on the Zimmer program).
-For example, the following question attributed to E. Ghys and B. Farb is stated in \cite{Fis}:\\
+``Non-linear'' transformation groups like homeomorphism groups, diffeomorphisms groups, volume preserving diffeomorphism groups, groups of symplectomorphisms, \etc are conjectured to have many common features with linear groups (see Fisher's survey \cite{FisherRecentZimmerProg} on the Zimmer program).
+For example, the following question is attributed to E. Ghys and B. Farb is stated in \cite{FisherRecentZimmerProg} (see also \cite[Question 13.2]{FisherGroupsActing}):

-\begin{quest}(Burnside problem for homeomorphism groups) Let $M$ be a connected manifold and a finitely generated subgroup $G \subset \homeo(M)$ such that all the elements of $G$ have finite order, is $G$ necessarily finite? \end{quest}
+\begin{question}[Burnside problem for homeomorphism groups] Let $M$ be a connected compact manifold and $G$ be a finitely generated subgroup $G<\Homeo{}(M)$ such that all the elements of $G$ have finite order.
+Then, is $G$ necessarily finite? \end{question}